 The Superior is the lowest stack height trail shoe Altra makes, coming in at 21mm.
 The zero-drop platform and wide toebox make it a favorite for short trail races, and being a barefoot runner myself, it makes a great Ultra distance shoe.

-In this review, I will take you through the fit, feel and durability and give my comparison of the Superer 6 vs. Superior 5.
+In this review, I will take you through the fit, feel, and durability and compare the Superior 6 vs. Superior 5.
 Then you can decide if it’s a buy or a pass for this year.

 The short answer for this fit section is…..
 It fits almost the same as version 5!